 Race report: Ironman 70.3 Vichy

-Once in the water, it became clear that many had (possibly intentionally…) misjudged their pace.
-I spent most of the swim overtaking people and couldn’t find any fast feet to follow, which made it feel more like a solo mission.
-But I adjusted my race plan and focused on swimming strong, tapping into my training sessions for confidence.
+Once in the water, it became clear that many had (possibly intentionally) misjudged their pace.
+I spent most of the swim overtaking people and couldn't find any fast feet to follow, which made it feel more like a solo mission.
+I adjusted my race plan and focused on swimming strong, drawing on the sessions I'd done to build that confidence.
+I was also relieved it was a non-wetsuit swim, less hassle in transition.
+The canal is lined with plenty of buoys, so staying on course is straightforward even for someone who doesn't consider navigation a strength.
+I finished the swim feeling satisfied with where I was.

-Vichy’s bike course is nothing short of phenomenal.
-It’s tough, with over 1,000 meters of elevation gain, but the landscape makes it all worthwhile.
-The views from the top of the climbs are stunning, and one of the descents even takes you through a forest and you have crowds lining the streets, making you feel like a champion.
-Hands down, it was my best experience on the bike so far.
+Vichy's bike course is phenomenal.
+It's tough, with over 1,000 metres of elevation gain, but the landscape makes it worthwhile.
+The views from the top of the climbs are something else, and one of the descents takes you through a forest with crowds lining the streets on both sides.
+It was my best experience on the bike to that point.

-Coming off the swim, I felt great.
-My last race left me a bit insecure, but on this day, my legs were ready to work, and I was able to hit my target watts.
-The first climb sneaks up fast, about 6 kilometres long, and it gave me the confidence that this was indeed a good day.
-I overtook plenty of athletes while still saving energy for the run.
+Coming off the swim, I felt strong.
+My previous race had left me a little uncertain, but on this day my legs were ready to work and I was able to hit my target watts.
+The first climb comes up fast, around 6 kilometres long, and getting through it well gave me the confidence that this was a good day.
+I was overtaking athletes throughout while still keeping something back for the run.

-The descents are fast but manageable as long as you stay focused and keep within your comfort zone.
-After a bit more climbing, the final 60km is mostly downhill, giving me a chance to recover and gear up for the run.
-Unfortunately, as we approached Vichy, it started raining.
-The last few kilometres turned into a bit of a challenge with slippery roads and sharp turns, but I dialled it back to stay safe.
+The descents are fast but manageable as long as you stay focused.
+After a bit more climbing, the final 60km is mostly downhill, which gave me a chance to recover before the run.
+On the approach to Vichy, it started raining.
+The last few kilometres turned into a challenge with slippery roads and sharp turns, and I dialled back to stay safe.

-I’m proud to say I nailed my nutrition strategy on the bike.
-I ate and drank on cue every 15 minutes, and with the forecasted heat in mind, I grabbed extra water at every aid station.
+I nailed my nutrition on the bike.
+I ate and drank every 15 minutes on cue, and with the forecasted heat in mind, I grabbed extra water at every aid station.

-The run consists of two loops of just over 10km along the canal, with part of the course on a hard, sandy path.
-Luckily, I started running before the worst of the heat hit, though it was still raining slightly at the time.
+The run is two loops of just over 10km along the canal, with part of the course on a hard sandy path.
+I started running before the worst of the heat arrived, though it was still raining lightly at that point.

-As always, the first kilometre felt rough, but I quickly found a groove.
-My pace was a little faster than planned, but it felt good, so I decided to roll with it.
-When the rain stopped, the temperature stayed comfortable at around 25°C, which allowed me to push the pace without overheating.
-I grabbed water at each aid station but didn’t need to cool myself down as I normally would in hotter conditions.
+The first kilometre felt rough, as it always does, but I settled into a rhythm quickly.
+My pace was a little faster than planned, but it felt controlled so I stayed with it.
+When the rain stopped, the temperature held at around 25°C, which meant I could push the pace without worrying about overheating.
+I grabbed water at each aid station but didn't need to pour it over myself as I would in proper heat.

 Previous